Gatekeeping and You! (J-Fashion in the Internet Age)

 The colors are gorgeous, especially 001.
 The kira kira is magical.

-The feel of the lipstick on my wrist is super buttery and smooth.
+The feel of the lipstick on my wrist is buttery and smooth.
 001 is sheer and very reflective, and 306 is exactly as described: mauve.
 It's slightly cool-toned and delicate.

 A closer look...